Mission 24 · Stage 3

 See it

-Rocket launches, game timers, and oven timers all count down a variable to zero.
+Rocket launches, game timers, and oven timers all count down to zero like this.

 The story